 Steps to access the Relationship Matrix view

 - Launch any Data Query Logs from the My Activity that is linked to any case number.
-Under the same case, if you have multiple searches with whooster products, then there will be a possibility that you have relationships between nodes.
+Under the same case, if you have multiple searches with Whooster products, then there will be a possibility that you have relationships between nodes.
 Make sure you launch a data query log that has relationship lines with other searches under a case.

 - Once the Query is launched, go to any view on the result screen and check for the Relationship Matrix view tab.